rpokrovskij/ControlledSerializationJsonConverter/README.md

 `ControlledSerializationJsonConverter` extentds `JavaScriptConverter` (from assembly `System.Web.Extensions`) with number of powerful parameters to avoid carshes by circular references during serialization and to improve json formatting.

 ## About JavaScriptSerializer
-`JavaScriptSerializer` was a Micorsoft default json serialiaztion instrument for ASP platform till MVC6.
-Now it seems like most ASP users preffer `newtonsoft json.net` becasue of its reach serialization customization possibilities using attributes, when `JavaScriptSerializer` supports only `ScriptIgnoreAttribute`.
+`JavaScriptSerializer` was a Microsoft default json serialization instrument for ASP platform till MVC6.
+Now it seems like most ASP users prefer `newtonsoft json.net` because of its reach serialization customization possibilities using attributes, when `JavaScriptSerializer` supports only `ScriptIgnoreAttribute`.
 I consider using attributes there as a wrong practice, when DTO class generation is a correct approach.
-Practice shows that DTO approach should be complemented with the flexible tool that can serialize "everithing" in case you need to do it rapidly without DTO.
+Practice shows that DTO approach should be complemented with the flexible tool that can serialize "everything" in case you need to do it rapidly without DTO.
 That what is `ControlledSerializationJsonConverter`.

 Simple configuration:
  ```